Osteria Palmira

 Must Try

-- PicchiapòTender slow-simmered beef in a subtly spicy tomato sauce with caramelized onions
+- PicchiapòTender, slow-braised beef in a subtly spicy tomato sauce with sweet caramelized onions